 The measuring stick has increments of six inches.

-2013, appears to be the result of a single wood cutter for one truck load.
+In October 2011 we reported an illegal commercial firewood cutting operation in this same general area.
+This recent cutting of seven old growth juniper trees, October 2013, appears to be the result of a single wood cutter for one truck load.